Jets' Duane Brown says he feels 'good to go' vs. Dolphins - WHIZ News

 “It’s exciting,” Brown said of his impending return.
 “This game is everything to me.
 I came here with high expectations for myself and what I could contribute to the team and being sidelined the first four games was tough.
 So the chance to get back and do my thing, be out there with the guys, it means everything to me.”

 Right tackle Mekhi Becton was lost for the season with a knee injury in training camp.
 Left tackle George Fant was moved to the right side to replace Becton after the Jets signed Brown.
 But Brown hurt his shoulder, forcing Fant back to left tackle.
-Fant is now also on IR with a knee injury, as is right tackle Max Mitchell after the rookie started the first three games.
+Fant is now also on IR with a knee injury.
+Right tackle Max Mitchell is also sidelined a few weeks with a knee injury after the rookie started the first three games.

 Right guard Alijah Vera-Tucker made a surprise start at left tackle last week.
 If Brown is back at left tackle Sunday, Vera-Tucker could slide back to right guard or perhaps play right tackle — one of just two O-line spots, including center, at which the second-year lineman has not yet started.